Research

 Kerry has expertise on knowledge co-production processes relating to environmental management: she co-led WP2 for the FP7 project ‘SPIRAL’ (Science Policy Interfaces for Research Action and Learning, for biodiversity).
 She has used this expertise to help support practical science-policy connections in later projects such as MAGIC.
 For example, she helped designed the ESPPI:CREW project to evaluate science-policy and practice links for the Scottish Centre of Expertise in Waters and was involved in CATCH II, an initiative which aimed to try to better connect policy, practitioners working in and for integrated catchment management.
 In 2017-18 she a multi-partner collaboration “Monitoring and Evaluation for Ecosystem Management (MEEM) – Comparing theory and practice across Europe” to assess the extent to which adaptive management is supported by the monitoring driven by key European policies.
 This was funded as a ‘High Impact Action’ funded by ALTER-Net, Europe’s ecosystem research network.

-Prior to working at the James Hutton Institute Kerry’s PhD research, carried out at Imperial College London 2006-2009, examined how combinations of individual views, culture and local institutions could influence the outcomes of community-based conservation in developing countries.
+Prior to working at the James Hutton Institute Kerry’s PhD research, carried out at Imperial College London 2006-2009, examined how combinations of individual views, culture and local institutions could influence the outcomes of community-based conservation in the Global South.
 In addition to policy-relevant work with NGOs, her prior experience included social research into attitudes towards nature resources in Trinidad, as part of an MSc from Imperial College.
 Her first degree is a MA in Natural Sciences, from the University of Cambridge.

 Journals